 5. Jumping to Conclusions (aka Arbitrary Inference)

 As the name suggests, jumping to conclusions means drawing strong conclusions based on minimal or zero evidence.
-Sometimes, people pass judgments or jump to conclusions even when it is nearly impossible to gather any evidence, or the evidence is unjustified or false.
-This cognitive distortion manifest in 2 common ways:
+Sometimes, people pass judgment or jump to conclusions even when it is nearly impossible to gather any evidence or the evidence is unjustified or false.
+This cognitive distortion manifests in 2 common ways: